 - cards from family and friends

-- toys you may have bought for the baby
+- toys you may have bought for your baby

-- a letter you might want to write to the baby
+- a letter you might want to write to your baby

 You may choose to keep adding items to the memory box in honour of your baby.